dstackai/dstack/contributing/LOCKING.md

 **A task should acquire locks on resources it modifies**

 This is a common sense approach.
 An alternative could be the inverse: job processing cannot run in parallel with run processing, so job processing takes run lock.
 This indirection complicates things and is discouraged.
+In this example, run processing should take job lock instead.

 **Start new transaction after acquiring a lock to see other transactions changes in SQLite.**